Inference From Visible Information And Background Knowledge: Positive Query Implication

-First, we encode the tape (devoid of its content) into a binary relation $T$. $T$ will be visible, and can be filled efficiently once an input $M$ is known.
-Given $M$, it will be filled in the following natural way: it contains all the facts $T(y,y')$, where $y$ is the identifier of a cell and $y'$ is the identifier of the right-successor of this cell in the tape.
-Recall that the input machines $M$ works on a tape of polynomial length, and hence the visible instance for the relation $T$ has also size polynomial in $M$.
-Despite the fact that the tape length is finite, we need every cell to have a successor; this will be exploited later to detect badly formed encodings of configurations.
-We thus include the fact $T(y,y)$ in the instance of the visible relation $T$, where $y$ is the identifier of the rightmost cell of the tape.
-For similar reasons, we add another visible relation $T_0$, intended to distinguish the first two cells in the tape.
-We will form $T_0$ from $M$ by filling it with the identifiers of the first two cells in the tape.
+To begin with, we explain how to encode the tape (devoid of its content) into a binary relation $T$.
+The relation $T$ will be visible, and can be filled efficiently once the length of the tape of $M$ is known.
+Given $M$, it will be filled in the following natural way: it contains all the facts $T(y,y')$, where $y$ is the identifier of a cell and $y'$ is the identifier of the successor of this cell in the tape.
+Recall that the Turing machine $M$ works on a tape of polynomial length, and hence the visible instance for the relation $T$ has also size polynomial in $M$.
+We also add unary visible relations $\kw{First}$ and $\kw{Last}$, that are intended to distinguish the first and last cells of the tape.
+Given $M$, we will instantiate $\kw{First}$ (resp., $\kw{Last}$) with the singleton consisting of the identifier of the first (resp., last) cell.
+Moreover, despite the fact that the tape length is finite, it is convenient to assume that every cell has a successor --- this assumption will be exploited later to ease the instantiation of new tape contents for each configuration.
+We will thus add to the visible relation $T$ also the ``dummy'' pair $(y,y)$, where $y$ is the identifier of the rightmost cell of the tape.

-As for the configurations of the machine, these are described by specifying, for each configuration and each tape cell, a suitable value that describes the content of that cell, together with the information on whether the Turing machine has its head on the cell, and what is the corresponding control state.
-For a technical reason (specifically, to allow detecting violations of the transition rules between pairs of subsequent configurations), we adjoin to the labelling of a cell also that of the adjacent cells whenever the head is within the neighbourhood.
+As for the configurations of the machine, these are described by specifying, for each configuration and each tape cell, a suitable value that represents the content of that cell, together with the information on whether the Turing machine has its head on the cell, to the right, or to the left, and what is the corresponding control state.
 Formally, the configurations of the machine are encoded by a hidden ternary relation $C$, where each fact $C(x,y,z)$ indicates that, in the configuration identified by $x$, the cell $y$ has value $z$.
+We will enforce that the cell values range over an appropriate domain, defined by a visible unary relation $V$.
+In our reduction from $M$, we will fill this relation $V$ with $\Sigma_Q \uplus \Sigma_\lhd \uplus \Sigma_\rhd$, where $\Sigma$ is the tape alphabet of $M$ (which includes the markers $\vdash$ and $\dashv$), $\Sigma_Q = \Sigma\times Q$, $\Sigma_\lhd = \Sigma\times\{\lhd\}$, $\Sigma_\rhd = \Sigma\times\{\rhd\}$, $Q$ is the set of its control states, and $\lhd,\rhd$ are fresh symbols.
+When a cell has value $(a,q)$, this means that its content is $a$, the Turing machine stores the control state $q$, and the head is precisely on this cell.
+Similarly, when a cell has value $(a,\lhd)$ (resp., $(a,\rhd)$), this means that its content is $a$ and the cell is to the immediate left (resp., immediate right) with respect to the position of the head of the Turing machine.